Ciarán of Saigir: Legacy

 The ruins of Ciarán's monastery - which were long the burial place of the Kings of Osraige - remain to this day.
 He is also associated with a monastic site near Errill.
 Another site exists on the island of Cape Clear, which is said to have been his birthplace and the hermitage of his youth.
 Church ruins and a well exist here of considerable age.
 Saint Ciarán is venerated in England, Brittany, Wales, and Scotland, on 5 March.
 St. Kieran's College (est. 1782) is the oldest Roman Catholic secondary school in Ireland, and is named for the saint.

 He is sometimes listed as one of the Twelve Apostles of Ireland, although in the Martyrology of Oengus, Ciarán of Saighir is not enumerated as such, and his association with the students of St. Finnian may be a persistent confusion.

 St. Ciarán of Saigir was the subject of New Hagiography's 5 March 2018 release of "Mr. Fox Felt Really Bad"; a reference to the stealing of the saint's leather shoe by one of his first vulpine monastic recruits.

 He is traditionally identified with the Saint Piran who is venerated in Cornwall, Wales, and Brittany. although Pádraig Ó Riain considers this "groundless".

-Some have suggested that the saint name of Ciaran is a Christianized version of the earlier pagan god of Cernunnos.
-The name Cernunnos is the Old Irish word for ‘The horned one’, Goidelic languages being one of two Celtic languages still surviving of close relation to Proto Celtic.
-The pagan god has many similar traits mostly to Ciaran of Saighir, both were known as tamers of wild animals and heavily connected to the wild and forests.
+Some have suggested that the saint name of Ciaran is a Christianized version of the earlier Gaulish-Celtic god of Cernunnos.
+The Celtic god has many similar traits mostly to Ciaran of Saighir, both were known as tamers of wild animals and heavily connected to the wild and forests.
 Ciaran spent his early years as a Christian hermit in forests surrounded by the wild animals of the woods, who were said to have been his first pupils.
 The animals helped Ciaran construct his first cell in the woods, as a result, the saint always remembered them all as being the first brother monks of his little monastery.
-Cernunnos had strong connections with the underworld, he was born on the darkest day of the year, the winter Solstice and during the winter he was known as ‘The Dark Man’, the god who dwells in the House Beneath the Hill, the Underworld.
-In the spring he was known as Green Man, the god of the forest and the wild.
-The Pagan faith of the Wicca have the belief that the horned god is born on Winter Solstice, 21 December and dies on Samhain, 31 October.
-There have also been attempts to connect Cernunnos with Arawn, another key horned figure of the underworld or otherworld, known as ‘Lord of the Dark Forest’ in Welsh mythology and also the pagan god may have been the who Herne the Hunter in English folklore was based upon.
-In Continental Christianity in general the old pagan/pre-Christian worship of Cernunnos was regarded as demonic but some of his traits can be seen preserved in Celtic Christianity.